Lemon Thyme Tea Cookies

 Lemon Thyme Tea Cookies are bite-size buttery, shortbread cookies with a refreshing flavor of lemon and an underlying subtle flavor of thyme.
 These melt-in-your-mouth tea cookies rolled in powdered sugar, make them irresistible!
 They make the perfect little treat when you need one and go perfectly with your afternoon coffee or tea.

-Small, bite-sized cookies, similar to Russian Tea Cookies and our Snow Ball Christmas Cookies, are loaded with lemon and thyme flavors and incredibly melt in your mouth instantly!
+Lemon Thyme Tea Cookies are small, bite-sized cookies, similar to Russian Tea Cookies and our Snowball Christmas Cookies.
+Deliciously loaded with lemon and thyme flavors, and they melt in your mouth instantly!

 For this recipe, these delicious cookies are made with butter, lemon juice, lemon zest, fresh thyme, powdered sugar, and flour.

-How To Make Lemon Thyme Tea Cookies… (full recipe card below)
+Directions to Make Them: (full recipe card below)

 1. In a large mixing bowl, beat butter and powdered sugar together for about 1 to 2 minutes.